Machx/MVVM-IOS-Example/Readme.md

 #MVVM iOS Example
-This is the accompanying source code to an article I wrote to demonstrate a basic MVVM implementation.
+This is the accompanying source code to an [article I wrote to demonstrate a basic MVVM implementation](http://cocoasamurai.blogspot.com/2013/03/basic-mvvm-with-reactivecocoa.html).
+ReactiveCocoa and its dependencies are all self contained within this project.

 ##License
 This source code is made available under the MIT License.